This article is mommy approved by Miriam Slozberg, mother of two.

 2. Give The Child Sensory Toys Before Heading To The Grocery Store

-Any toys that your child finds comforting on a sensory levelOpens in a new tab. such as plush toys, squeeze balls, or even a blanket to bring along, give to the child before heading out.
-These toys can help preventOpens in a new tab. or at least to minimize the chance of a sensory overload related meltdown.
+Any toys that your child finds comforting on a sensory level such as plush toys, squeeze balls, or even a blanket to bring along, give to the child before heading out.
+These toys can help prevent or at least to minimize the chance of a sensory overload related meltdown.

 3. Teach The Child Age-Appropriate Or Developmental-Appropriate Meditation Techniques

-Kids with sensory disorders would benefit from learning deep-breathing and meditation techniquesOpens in a new tab. as it is a great way to manage anxiety and stress.
+Kids with sensory disorders would benefit from learning deep-breathing and meditation techniques as it is a great way to manage anxiety and stress.
 And these techniques are excellent for calming the sympathetic nervous system, as well as helping to keep reactions to external stimuli to a minimum and it helps lower blood pressure as well.

 4. Allow The Child To Listen To Music Of His Or Her Choice During The Grocery Shopping Trip